rflandau/Orv/implementations/slims/PACKETS.md

 ### Payload

-1. *id*: unique identifier of the VK
-    - example 456
-2. *height*: (OPTIONAL) height of the queried VK
+1. *height*: (OPTIONAL) height of the queried VK
     - example: 8
-3. *children*: (OPTIONAL) children of this VK and their services.
+2. *children*: (OPTIONAL) children of this VK and their services.
 Represents a point-in-time snapshot.
 No representations are guaranteed and format is left up to the discretion of the VK implementation
-4. *parentID*: (OPTIONAL) unique identifier for the VK's parent.
+3. *parentID*: (OPTIONAL) unique identifier for the VK's parent.
 0 if VK is root.
-5. *parentAddress*: (OPTIONAL) address and port of the VK parent's process
+4. *parentAddress*: (OPTIONAL) address and port of the VK parent's process
-6. *pruneTimes*: (OPTIONAL) this VK's timings for considering associated data to be stale
+5. *pruneTimes*: (OPTIONAL) this VK's timings for considering associated data to be stale
     - *pendingHello*
 	- *servicelessChild*
 	- *cVK*